• Skip to primary navigation

 Why Make This

 It is a quick, easy supper.
-With just four ingredients, this Raclette recipe comes together quickly and easily, especially since the whole thing cooks quickly in the oven.
+With just four ingredients, this Raclette recipe comes together quickly and easily, especially since the whole thing cooks in just a few minutes in the oven.
 You can get it on the table in less than 30 minutes.

 This Raclette recipe is delicious!
 Melted cheese over potatoes with ham and tart pickles is an amazing combination of flavors.
 Leftover cheesy potatoes are delicious served with eggs the next morning.
 This is one of the best things to go with ham.